handmade success

 If you are a handmade craft seller looking to expand into wholesale, you may have heard about Faire.

-If not, and you are keen to learn about this online wholesale channel, keep reading — in this article we will cover how Faire works, what it costs, and what you need to know before signing up.
+If not, and you are keen to learn about this online wholesale channel, keep reading.
+In this article we will cover how Faire works, what it costs, and what you need to know before signing up.

 Need to get your Faire inventory under control?